frend/frend.co/_components/tooltip/tooltip.md

 	// prefix for id applied to each tooltip as identifier for button

 	readyClass: 'has-fr-tooltip'
-	// class name that will be added to <html> as tooltip is initialised
+	// class name that will be added to the selector as tooltip is initialised

 });
 ~~~